 \subsection{Evaluation on the Gaussian Mixture}

-We also evaluated our modified LightSB algorithm on a Gaussian mixture problem.
+We start with evaluation of the modified LightSB algorithm on a Gaussian mixture problem.
 For this experiment, we used mixtures of 25 Gaussians under three configurations: uniform grid with standard covariance matrices, random grid locations with standard covariance matrices, uniform grid with anisotropic random covariance matrices, with the sliced approximation of the Wasserstein distance $\mathbb{W}_1$ as the metric, see Appendix \ref{sec:metrics} for definition of metrics.

 Table \ref{tab:gauss} summarizes the performance for $ K = 30 $ potential approximation components.
 With a sufficient number of potential approximation components, our approach demonstrates consistent improvements in both $\mathbb{W}_1,$ MMD and Mode Coverage (see Appendix \ref{sec:25gauss} for detailed plots and Appendix \ref{sec:hyperparams} for hyperparameters values used).